Modelling Loss of Complexity in Intermittent Time Series and its Application: Methodology

 Let \( X_{1},\ldots,X_{N} \) represent the time-varying scalar measurements, which form a strictly stationary process.
 Denote \( \mathbf{X}_{i;m} ={(X_{i},\ldots,X_{i+m-1} )}^{\top}\) as the \( m \) consecutive variables vector where \( m \) could be sufficiently large but be bounded by \( M \).
 The density function of \( \mathbf{X}_{i;m} \) is defined as \( g(\mathbf{X}_{i;m}) \).
 Furthermore, let \( \mathbf{X}_{i;m+1} ={(X_{i},\ldots,X_{i+m} )}^{\top}\) and \( f(\mathbf{X}_{i;m+1}) \) be the \( m+1 \) consecutive variables vector and its probability density function.
 Note that given the first vector \( \mathbf{X}_{i;m} \), the conditional probability density function of \(X_{i+m}\) is \( f(X_{i+m}\mid\mathbf{X}_{i;m})=f(\mathbf{X}_{i;m+1}) / g(\mathbf{X}_{i;m})\).
 Furthermore, let \( g_{1}(X_{i+m}) \) be the density function of \( X_{i+m} \), then the relative entropy is defined as

-where \(\mathbb{E}_{f}\) represent the expectation with resepect to the density funciton \(f\).
+where \(\mathbb{E}_{f}\) represent the expectation with respect to the density function \(f\).
 In mathematical statistics, \(\mathfrak{E}\) is also called Kullback–Leibler (KL) divergence~\citep{kullbackInformationSufficiency1951}.
-Estimation of \(\mathfrak{E}\) can be divided into two parts: the density estimation and expectation estimation.
+Estimation of \(\mathfrak{E}\) can be divided into two parts: density estimation and expectation estimation.

-For density estimation, we use nonparametric kernel method to estimate \( f(\mathbf{X}_{i;m+1}) \), \( g(\mathbf{X}_{i;m})\) and \(g_{1}(X_{i+m}) \).
+For density estimation, we use a nonparametric kernel method to estimate \( f(\mathbf{X}_{i;m+1}) \), \( g(\mathbf{X}_{i;m})\) and \(g_{1}(X_{i+m}) \).
 Jackknife kernel has been proposed to mitigate the boundaries effect for the kernel with bounded support~\citep{johnBoundaryModificationKernel1984,hardleAppliedNonparametricRegression1990,jonesSimpleBoundaryCorrection1993}.
 Additionally, other popular methods in the literature address boundary effects in kernel density estimation, such as the reflection method~\citep{Schechner1985}, the transformation method~\citep{marron1994transformations}, and local polynomial density estimation~\citep{chen1999beta}.
 Researchers can choose to use these alternative methods but must adapt the theory presented in~\Cref{sec:theory}.
 For consistency, we employ the Jackknife kernel to estimate the densities in this section.